Generation Z in the United States: Abortion, sexuality, and family values

 2018 surveys of teenagers 13 to 17 and adults aged 18 or over conducted by the Pew Research Center found that Generation Z has broadly similar views to the Millennials on various political and social issues.
 67% were indifferent towards pre-nuptial cohabitation.
 49% considered single motherhood to be neither a positive nor a negative for society.
 62% saw increased ethnic or racial diversity as good for society.
 As did 48% for same-sex marriage, and 53% for interracial marriage.
 In most cases, Generation Z and the Millennials tended to hold different views from the Silent Generation, while the Baby Boomers and Generation X were in between.
 In the case of financial responsibility in a two-parent household, though, majorities from across the generations answered that it should be shared, with 58% for the Silent Generation, 73% for the Baby Boomers, 78% for Generation X, and 79% for both the Millennials and Generation Z. Across all the generations surveyed, at least 84% thought that both parents ought to be responsible for rearing children.
 About 13% of Generation Z thought that mothers should be the primary caretaker of children, with similar percentages for the other demographic cohorts.
 Very few thought that fathers should be the ones mainly responsible for taking care of children.
 Pew, however, noted that the views of this demographic cohort could change in the future as they age and due to new events.
-Even so, they could play a significant role in the shaping of the political landscape.

-A 2023 poll by The Wall Street Journal and NORC at the University of Chicago found that about 23% of people adults below the age of 30 thought that having children was important, 9 percentage points below those aged 65 and above.
+Even so, they could play a significant role in the shaping of the political landscape.A 2023 poll by The Wall Street Journal and the National Opinion Research Center (NORC) at the University of Chicago found that about 23% of people adults below the age of 30 thought that having children was important, 9 percentage points below those aged 65 and above.